inigo-irigaray/NLP-seq2seq-with-DeepRL/README.md

-# Leveraging Deep Reinforcement Learning for training seq2seq NLP algorithms
+# Leveraging the power of Deep Reinforcement Learning for training seq2seq NLP algorithms

 **1. Preliminaries.**